Automating-GIS-processes/site/README.md

 Source documents for maintaining the [Automating GIS-processes course pages, year 2017](https://automating-gis-processes.github.io/2017/).

-The docs are written using a combination of [Sphinx](http://www.sphinx-doc.org/en/1.4.9/) and [Jupyter Notebooks](http://jupyter.org/) all the rst files for the lesson contents are located in the [source](source/) -folder.
+The docs are written using a combination of [Sphinx](http://www.sphinx-doc.org/en/1.4.9/) and [Jupyter Notebooks](http://jupyter.org/).
+All the rst files for the lesson contents are located in [source/lessons](source/lessons) -folder and all notebooks are located in [source/notebooks](source/notebooks) folder.
 Build html pages are located in the [docs](docs/) -folder.

 ## License and terms of usage